 When to Visit a Dermatologist for an Allergic Reaction

-Most skin allergies have an obvious source, are mild, and respond well to at-home care, but Dr. Meyer says, “If you have a skin allergy or reaction that lasts longer than 1-2 weeks without any noted improvement with the above measures, you should call our office.
+Most skin allergies have an obvious source, are mild, and respond well to at-home care, but if you have a skin allergy or reaction that lasts longer than 1-2 weeks without any noted improvement with the above measures, you should call our office.
 That being said, if you are experiencing any swelling of your mouth/tongue or are having difficulty breathing, the best and immediate course of action should be to call 911 or go to your nearest emergency room.
-These severe allergic reactions can be dangerous if not handled in an urgent manner.”
+These severe allergic reactions can be dangerous if not handled in an urgent manner.
 Some indicators that you should seek professional treatment after an allergic skin reaction include:

 - A reaction that worsens or does not improve with treatment